landodotworld/nextstep/README.md

 Humans are unique and they can change everything!

 My mother had cancer.
 I was not prepared!<br>
-The bigger the problem is, the more important it is to follow the process, focus, creativity, believe and hope.
+The bigger the problem, the more important it is to follow the process, focus, creativity, believe and hope.

 Making my start-up made me understand the word overcoming.<br>
 We can do more than what we rationally expect.
 Believe!